 Senior Pastor Succession

-Pastor Dan Cochrane has served at CrossRoads Church as the Senior Pastor for over 23 years.
+Pastor Dan Cochrane has served at CrossRoads Church as the Senior Pastor for over 25 years.
 In January 2022, Dan asked to step down from this role effective at the end of 2023.
-We appreciate Dan's heart and leadership and we look forward to seeing what God has for him as he steps into this new season.
+We appreciate Dan's heart and leadership, and we look forward to seeing what God has for him as he steps into this new season.

-The CrossRoads Church Board is now beginning to process the direction God is leading us over the next two years.
-The Board will provide regular updates to the congregation, starting with answering some questions below.
+The CrossRoads Church Board continues to process the direction God is leading.
+The Board will provide regular updates to the congregation, including answering some questions below.